tipoqueno/UI-Design/README.md

 - [The Best Interface Is No Interface: The Simple Path to Brilliant Technology](https://www.goodreads.com/book/show/22758923-the-best-interface-is-no-interface) - This book challenges our world of nagging, screen-based bondage, and shows how we can build a technologically advanced world without digital interfaces.
 By Golden Krishna.

 - [Designing Interactions](http://www.designinginteractions.com/) - In the Book, Bill Moggridge introduces us to 40 influential designers who have shaped our interaction with technology.

+- [Sketching User Experiences: Getting the Design Right and the Right Design](https://www.goodreads.com/book/show/980280.Sketching_User_Experiences) - The book approaches design and design thinking as something distinct that needs to be better understood-by both designers and the people with whom they need to work- in order to achieve success with new products and systems.
+By Bill Buxton.

 <sup>[back to table of contents](#table-of-contents)</sup>